JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 >**location \[Object, String or Number\]:** An Object, String or Number that describes a location.
 If using Object, notation could i.e. be: {x: ..., y: ...}.
 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.

 `logLocation(...)` is used to log the location of any game elements the user wishes, at the point of time in game they wish.
+Note that the logged event automatically comes with a field `ID: your_id_or_random_id`.

-Example logging: `{"ID":"your_id_or_random_id", "eventName":"Position of Snake's head", location:{x:160, y:140}, "eventTime":320}`
+Example logging: `{"ID":"mopt0t2u0.zmgudk1bgkl16", "eventName":"Position of Snake's head", location:{x:160, y:140}, "eventTime":320}`

 ### logRandomSeed(event, randomSeed, time)